Police use of spit hoods scrutinized after Black man’s death

 When British police started using the hoods in recent years, civil liberties advocate Martha Spurrier slammed them as “primitive, cruel and degrading.”
 Even some senior police officers have agreed.

 Balsamo reported from Washington.
-Associated Press writers Jim Mustian in New York, Jill Lawless in London and Amy Forliti in Minneapolis contributed to this report.
+Associated Press writers Jim Mustian in New York, Colleen Long in Washington, Jill Lawless in London and Amy Forliti in Minneapolis contributed to this report.

 Follow Sisak at twitter.com/mikesisak and Balsamo at twitter.com/mikebalsamo1